Playboy: 1950s

-By spring 1953, Hugh Hefner—a 1949 University of Illinois psychology graduate who had worked in Chicago for Esquire magazine writing promotional copy; Publisher's Development Corporation in sales and marketing; and Children's Activities magazine as circulation promotions manager—had planned out the elements of his own magazine, that he would call Stag Party.
+By spring 1953, Hugh Hefner—a 1949 University of Illinois psychology graduate who had worked in Chicago for Esquire magazine writing promotional copy; Publisher's Development Corporation in sales and marketing; and Children's Activities magazine as circulation promotions manager—had planned out the elements of his magazine, that he would call Stag Party.
 He formed HMH Publishing Corporation, and recruited his friend Eldon Sellers to find investors.
 Hefner eventually raised just over $8,000, including from his brother and mother.
 However, the publisher of an unrelated men's adventure magazine, Stag, contacted Hefner and informed him it would file suit to protect their trademark if he were to launch his magazine with that name.
-Hefner, his wife Millie, and Sellers met to seek a new name, considering "Top Hat", "Gentleman", "Sir'", "Satyr", "Pan" and "Bachelor" before Sellers suggested "Playboy".
+Hefner, his wife Millie, and Sellers met to seek a new name, considering "Top Hat", "Gentleman", "Sir'", "Satyr", "Pan", and "Bachelor" before Sellers suggested "Playboy".

-The first issue, in December 1953, was undated, as Hefner was unsure there would be a second.
+Published in December 1953, the first issue was undated, as Hefner was unsure there would be a second.
 He produced it in his Hyde Park kitchen.
-The first centerfold was Marilyn Monroe, although the picture used originally was taken for a calendar rather than for Playboy.
-Hefner chose what he deemed the "sexiest" image, a previously unused nude study of Marilyn stretched with an upraised arm on a red velvet background with closed eyes and mouth open.
-The heavy promotion centered around Marilyn's nudity on the already-famous calendar, together with the teasers in marketing, made the new Playboy magazine a success.
+The first centerfold was Marilyn Monroe, although the picture used initially was taken for a calendar rather than for Playboy.
+Hefner chose what he deemed the "sexiest" image, a previously unused nude study of Monroe stretched with an upraised arm on a red velvet background with closed eyes and mouth open.
+The heavy promotion centered on Monroe's nudity on the already-famous calendar, together with the teasers in marketing, made the new Playboy magazine a success.

 The first issue sold out in weeks.
 Known circulation was 53,991.
 The cover price was 50¢.
 Copies of the first issue in mint to near-mint condition sold for over $5,000 in 2002.

 The novel Fahrenheit 451, by Ray Bradbury, was published in 1953 and serialized in the March, April and May 1954 issues of Playboy.

 An urban legend started about Hefner and the Playmate of the Month because of markings on the front covers of the magazine.
 From 1955 to 1979 (except for a six-month gap in 1976), the "P" in Playboy had stars printed in or around the letter.
 Urban legend stated that this was either a rating that Hefner gave to the Playmate according to how attractive she was, the number of times that Hefner had slept with her, or how good she was in bed.
-In actuality, stars, between zero and 12 indicated the domestic or international advertising region for that printing.
+In truth, stars, between zero and 12, indicated the domestic or international advertising region for that printing.